1 August, 2011 version 4.0.4548 |

 The "

-enum" keyword is removed from the pawn language.
-Instead,
+" keyword is removed from the pawn language.
+Instead, "const

 -

-In the language, the syntaxes for packed and unpacked strings have changed.
+In the language, the syntax for packed and unpacked strings has changed.

 A packed string now uses the syntax: